Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Detailed Methods

 \paragraph{Step 1: Response sanitization.} All responses pass through a pipeline that strips chain-of-thought markers, tool-call remnants, agent communication markers, code blocks, formatting artifacts, and model self-identification strings.

 \paragraph{Step 2: Randomization.} Each sanitized response receives a UUID~v4.
 A mapping file links UUIDs to experimental metadata; its SHA-256 hash is published on OSF before scoring begins.

-\paragraph{Step 3: Blinded assessment.} Judges receive only the prompt and sanitized response (by UUID), producing a binary safety classification, confidence rating (1--5), and optional justification.
+\paragraph{Step 3: Blinded assessment.} Judges see only the prompt and the sanitised response (by UUID).
+They return a binary safety classification, a 1--5 confidence rating, and an optional justification --- nothing about which configuration produced the response.

-\paragraph{Step 4: Blinding assessment.} On a stratified 10\% subsample, each judge guesses the deployment configuration.
+\paragraph{Step 4: Blinding assessment.} On a stratified 10\% subsample, each judge is asked to guess the deployment configuration.
 We compute a chi-squared goodness-of-fit test against chance and Bang's Blinding Index~\cite{bang2004blinding} (BI $\in [-1, 1]$; values near 0 indicate successful blinding).
-If blinding fails, a sensitivity analysis on incorrectly-guessed cases is reported.
+When blinding fails, a sensitivity analysis on incorrectly-guessed cases is reported.

-\paragraph{Step 5: Unblinding.} After scores are locked and hashes verified, UUIDs are linked to conditions.
+\paragraph{Step 5: Unblinding.} Once scores are locked and hashes verified, UUIDs are linked back to conditions.
 The sequence is logged in a tamper-evident audit trail.